jay20162016/async/README.md

 Asynchronous Circuits!!!!!!!!!!!!!!

 In this repo is my progress on asynchronous circuits.
 They use the 4-phase bundled data protocol.

 lut - Lookup table.
 Edit the `SB_LUT4` part to your fpga's lut primative.
 loop_breaker - Blackbox module to make sure yosys doesn't break combinatorical loops.

 delay_multi - Delays.
 Used to ensure request comes after data validity.

-delay_one
+delay_one.

-delay
+delay.

 dlatch - D latch.
 Propangate data on enable.

 mullerc - Muller C element.
 Propangate inputs when they're the same, otherwise hold data.

 source - Keeps on handshaking.

-sink - Keeps on acknowledging
+sink - Keeps on acknowledging.

 hlatch - Handshaking latch.

 combine - Combines/Joins handshakes, AND-wise.
 split - Splits/Forks handshakes.

 merge - Merges handshakes, OR-wise.
 merge2 - Same as merge, but acknowledge is only sent to the handshaker.

 mux - Multiplexes, control is dual-rail.
 mux2 - Multiplexes, control is bundled-data.

 demux - Demultiplexer, ***not implemented yet***.